 The Realities of Digital Transformation

 A new report by Alfresco, Digital Transformation: disrupt or be disrupted, casts an interesting light on the state of Digital Transformation at enterprises in the United States and the United Kingdom.
 Namely, that most IT stakeholder respondents believe organizations are taking too long to implement digital transformation initiatives, leaving the majority of small and medium sized companies at risk of being the disrupted, not the disruptor.
-In fact:
+In fact for offshore software development: